matthewpaulking/r_resources/README.md

-# Just a place for my R/Shiny resources Rmd/HTML doc to live
+# Just a repo for my R/Shiny resources to live

 Download the r_resources.html (save it to your computer and open from there)